Hacky-DH/fs-benchmark/README.md

 python $ROOT/rw-benchmark/plot/plot.py -f iozone-<name>-{}.tgz -r 3
 ```
 # metadata test
-metadata test tests the performance of MDS of ceph, or master of moosefs
+metadata test tests the performance of MDS of ceph, or master of moosefs, or other fs
 ```
 Usage of perftest:
   -b uint